aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-data-operations/set-tolerances-for-file-gdb-layer/_index.md

 > The `using` block ensures that the dataset is properly closed and flushed to disk when you’re done.

 ### Step 3: Set Tolerances using `FileGdbOptions`
-Before creating a layer, define the tolerances you need. `FileGdbOptions` lets you specify XY, Z, and M tolerances.
+Before creating a layer, define the tolerances you need. `FileGdbOptions` lets you specify XY, Z, and M tolerances—this is the **file gdb options** object that controls precision.

 ```csharp
 var options = new FileGdbOptions